Chupacabra: The Blood-Sucking Beast That Terrorized Latin America and Became a Global Legend

 In August 2004, a rancher named Devin McAnally shot and killed a strange, hairless creature on his property near Elmendorf, Texas, after it had been killing his chickens.
 The animal weighed about twenty pounds, had a severe overbite, and was covered in strange blue-gray, hairless skin.
 Experts at the San Antonio Zoo were unable to conclusively identify it, though they speculated it might be a Mexican Hairless Dog.
 A subsequent DNA analysis conducted at the University of California, Davis revealed the truth: the Elmendorf Beast was a coyote with severe sarcoptic mange, not a cryptid, not an alien, not an unknown species.
 The animal’s bizarre appearance was the result of a devastating parasitic infestation, not supernatural origins.

-But the most famous Texas chupacabra case came from Cuero, Texas, in 2007.
+The most famous Texas chupacabra case came from Cuero, Texas, in 2007.
 Phylis Canion, a naturopathic doctor and lifelong hunter who had recently returned from Africa, found several of her chickens killed and apparently drained of blood through small neck wounds.
 In June 2007, she saw a hairless, blue-gray, canine-like creature slipping through her pastures in broad daylight.
 Over the following weeks, more of her chickens were killed.
 Then, in mid-July, a neighboring rancher called to report that one of the creatures had been hit by a car near his property.
 Canion recovered the body — and then two more turned up, also road kills.
 She preserved one of the specimens and sent tissue samples for DNA testing, convinced she had found the legendary chupacabra.
 She even displayed the taxidermied body in her living room.
 The DNA results, when they came back, were definitive: the Cuero chupacabra was a coyote-wolf hybrid with severe mange, consistent with the Elmendorf findings.
-The "spines" witnesses described were the result of exposed vertebral ridges on emaciated animals that had lost their fur.
+The “spines” witnesses described were the result of exposed vertebral ridges on emaciated animals that had lost their fur.

 In one of the most remarkable episodes in the history of cryptozoology, researchers have proposed that the original Puerto Rican chupacabra description was directly influenced by a Hollywood science fiction film.
 In June 1995, just months before the first chupacabra sightings in Canóvanas, the movie Species was released in theaters.
 The film featured an alien-human hybrid named Sil, played by Natasha Henstridge, in its creature form designed by special effects artist Steve Johnson.
 Sil’s creature form was described as bipedal, with large luminous eyes, a round head, thin lips, and — most strikingly — a row of spines running down its back.
 Investigator Benjamin Radford, who spent five years researching the chupacabra phenomenon, documented that the film was extremely popular in Puerto Rico during the summer of 1995 and that Madelyne Tolentino, the witness whose description defined the chupacabra’s canonical appearance, had seen the film before her sighting.
 The resemblance between Sil and the Puerto Rican chupacabra is extraordinary — far closer than the resemblance between the chupacabra and any known animal.
 Radford’s research, published in his book Tracking the Chupacabra (2011), suggests that Tolentino’s subconscious memory of the film’s creature may have shaped her perception of whatever she actually saw, or that the cultural saturation of Sil’s image primed witnesses across Puerto Rico to interpret ambiguous nighttime encounters through the lens of the movie’s monster.
 If correct, it means the chupacabra — or at least the Puerto Rican version — is not a cryptid at all, but a cinematic creation that escaped the screen and entered the real world.